rachidlamouri/testing-platform/README.md

 ### Rat Test

-This is a facade on the built-in utilities to introduce some of the terminology defined in [high level test concerns](#high-level-test-concerns).
+This is a facade on the built-in utilities to introduce some of the terminology defined in [framework concerns](./docs//frameworkConcerns.md)

 ### Mouse Test